alexmiller63/SNAP/kennedy-letter.md

 # Distribution Principle

-**A person belongs on the visible distribution list because that person has responsibility for the issue, represents the claimant, exercises relevant oversight, or has direct factual involvement.**
+**A person belongs on the visible distribution list because that person has responsibility for the issue, represents me, exercises relevant oversight, or has direct factual involvement.**

 **An address belongs in the electronic CC field only when it is a legitimate electronic route appropriate for reaching that person or office.**